 Before you use the Fixed-Point Tool to propose data types for your Simulink® model, consider how automatic data typing affects your model:

 The Fixed-Point Tool proposes new data types for objects in your model.
 If you choose to apply the proposed data types, the tool changes the data types in your model.
-Before using the Fixed-Point Tool, back up your model and workspace variables to ensure that you can recover your original data type settings and capture the fixed-point instrumentation and data type override settings using the Advanced System Settings dialog.
+Before using the Fixed-Point Tool, back up your model and workspace variables to ensure that you can recover your original data type settings.

 For more information, see Best Practices for Fixed-Point Workflow.